karmab/kcli/doc/index.md

 - plan ( so you can compose plans from several urls)
 - vm ( this is the type used when none is specified )

-Here are some examples of each type ( additional ones can be found in the [samples directory](https://github.com/karmab/kcli/tree/master/samples) ):
+Here are some examples of each type ( additional ones can be found in this [samples directory ](https://github.com/karmab/kcli-plans/tree/master/samples) ):

 ### network
 ```YAML